Chicago, United States

 Advice that fits how you travel

 Chicago is an absurdly good couples destination, and I'll say that without qualification.
 Where you stay sets the tone: The Langham Chicago on the river is the splurge answer — suites with skyline views, a world-class spa, and the kind of attentive service that makes a long weekend feel like a proper vacation.
-If you want to be embedded in the queer neighborhood itself, The Guesthouse Hotel in Andersonville puts you walking distance from the city's best queer-owned restaurants with a full kitchen suite for the inevitable late-night grocery run.
+If you want to be embedded in the gay neighborhood itself, The Guesthouse Hotel in Andersonville puts you walking distance from the city's best gay-owned restaurants with a full kitchen suite for the inevitable late-night grocery run.
 Both choices are right; it just depends on what kind of romantic you are.

 For date nights, make a reservation at Elske in the West Loop — the Michelin-starred Scandinavian tasting menu in that intimate room is one of the more reliably romantic meals in the city.
 If you want more neighborhood warmth, dinner at Big Jones in Andersonville followed by a summer evening on the Sidetrack patio on Halsted is the kind of night you'll describe to people for years.
 PDA is completely unremarkable in both Boystown and Andersonville — hold hands, be yourselves, nobody blinks.
 The city has an active Commission on Human Relations and anti-discrimination ordinances that mean business; you're genuinely protected here.